Skip to main content

 The strange part wasn’t just the size of the prints—it was how they tugged at something primal.
 Suddenly, the vast forest that had once felt like a peaceful escape now felt unknown, like it was holding its breath, waiting.
 In that moment, I realized how little we know about the wild places we wander into.

 At the time, I knew as much about Bigfoot as anyone else—a giant, hairy ape living in the woods.
 But later, I learned we were hiking near Ape Canyon, a spot notorious for Bigfoot sightings.
-The Bigfoot legend is everywhere in the Pacific Northwest, woven into the fabric of its forests.
+The Bigfoot legend is everywhere in the Pacific Northwest, as much a part of the forest as the trees.
 For some, it’s a joke—a local mascot.
 For others, it’s dead serious.
 I’ve met people who would swear they saw something huge and shadowy moving through the trees, who speak of strange howls that echo through the valleys late at night.

 Years later, after returning to rural Washington, I heard logging legends—stories of creatures that could devour men, water dragons tormenting loggers, and more.
 Everywhere I go, I love hearing stories, especially the eerie ones.
 Ask someone about their job, and they might groan.
 Ask about their grandfather’s work, and they’ll talk your ear off.
 Ask about childhood ghost stories, and they light up.